-Immunotherapy.
+- Immunotherapy.
 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
-Imiquimod (Aldara) is an immunotherapy cream that is being researched for use on the skin of the penis for early-stage cancer.
-Learn more about immunotherapy.
+Learn more about the basics of immunotherapy.

 Clinical trials are being done using drugs that block the epidermal growth factor receptor, EGFR, a protein that helps cancer cells grow and multiply.
 Researchers have found that drugs that block EGFR may be effective for stopping or slowing the growth of penile cancer.

 Radiation therapy.
 Researchers are working to find the best way to use radiation therapy for penile cancer.
 This could include a combination of therapies, including radiation therapy and chemotherapy, in an effort to avoid surgery to remove the penis.
 Improved techniques use CT scans to plan treatment, which may help find the dose that best treats the cancer while causing fewer side effects.

 Radiosensitizers.
 In addition, researchers are looking at the use of radiosensitizers in the treatment of penile cancer.
 Radiosensitizers are drugs that make tumor cells more sensitive to radiation therapy, which makes radiation therapy more effective.

 Combination therapy.
 Researchers are studying whether the combination of chemotherapy and radiation therapy better reduces the risk of recurrence and/or increases survival than standard treatments.